What is an epidural abscess?

-- Nervous system exam to look for changes in motor and sensory function, vision, coordination and balance, mental status, and in mood or behavior
+- A nervous system exam to look for changes in motor and sensory function, vision, coordination and balance, mental status, and mood or behavior

 - Tests of a fluid sample from the abscessed area to find the cause of the infection

 - Blood tests to look for germs and other signs of infection

 Typically, your healthcare provider will give you antibiotics to fight the infection that caused the abscess.
 A surgeon may need to drain the fluid from the abscess with a needle to help relieve the pressure.
 Sometimes, your surgeon may remove it entirely.
 You will most likely need surgery to drain or remove the abscess if you have:

 - Trouble moving or can't move at all

 - Sensation problems such as numbness somewhere in your body

 What are possible complications of an epidural abscess?